-CUDA chall HOME CREDITS ACKNOWLEDGEMENTS

-instructions ₩.

-The input data set Welcome!

-= How to play This practical tutorial provides you an easy way to interact with features of the GPUs based on the Kepler architecture, like:

-= Frequently asked questions

-Using GPUs Ways to deploy massive parallelism via blocks, kernels and streams for Hyper-Q. Computing power (GFLOPS) and data bandwidth (GB/s.).

-= At UMA tency to operands (intrinsiduddube) and operators (add/mu/div).

-= In the cloud tou acce unlease claimings here as cours programmer.
-In the second of the second seco

-= At home

-The quiz
+HOME CREDITS ACKNOWLEDGEMENTS CUDA challe Manuel Ujaldón @ NVIDIA Enge Font size Bigger Reset Smaller nstructions The game The input data set Welcome!
+This practical tutorial provides you an easy way to interact with features of the GPUs based on the Kepler How to play Frequently asked questions architecture, like: Using GPUs Ways to deploy massive parallelism via blocks, kernels and streams for Hyper-Q. Computing power (GFLOPS) and data bandwidth (GB/s.).
+Latency for operands (int/float/double) and operators (add/mul/div). = At UMA You face different challenges here as CUDA programmer: = In the cloud Analyze performance for all the features described above, binding results to the GPU hardware for a better = At home Analyze performance for an the reactives described above, binding results to the GPO hardware for a better knowledge of its architecture.
+The quiz Investigate ways and mechanisms to get closer to the theoretical peak performance of a GPU.
+See how GFLOPS and bandwidth behave and are related to each other using the roofline model.
 Participants Enjoy the hands-on and good luck with CUDA!
 Higher scores

-- The winner strategy
+The winner strategy